-The VertivTM XDU1350 controller is designed to monitor and control the supply of cooling fluid to IT equipment in unattended data center environments.
-Secondary circuit cooling water is closely controlled to a defined temperature and at a controlled differential pressure for optimum heat management.
+The Vertiv[TM] XDU1350 controller is designed to monitor and control the supply of cooling fluid to IT equipment in unattended data center environments.
+Secondary circuit cooling water is closely controlled to a defined temperature and at a controlled flow rate (or differential pressure), for optimum heat management.